nladuo/captcha-break/weibo.cn/python/README.md

 finshied.

 ## Enviorment
-Programing Language: C++
+Programing Language: Python
-Library: opencv2 + libboost
+Library: Tensorflow-1.0 + scikit-learn-0.18 + Pillow + opencv-python

 ## Technique
 use some computer vision algorithm to clean the peper noise and noise line,